Advice for people leaving the Armed Forces in Perth and Kinross

 Veterans First guide

-Our Veterans First guide contains some useful information about living in Perth and Kinross and support and facilities available in the area including housing, health and care, education, employment, welfare advice, leisure and recreation as well as links to armed forces and veterans advice and support organisations.
+Our Veterans First guide, updated in June 2023, contains some useful information about living in Perth and Kinross and support and facilities available in the area including housing, health and care, education, employment, welfare advice, leisure and recreation as well as links to armed forces and veterans advice and support organisations.

 Additional information and contacts

 Armed Forces and Veterans Breakfast Clubs

 There is an Armed Forces and Veterans Breakfast Club in the local area which meets upstairs at the Perth Ex-Service Club at 9.30 am on the first Saturday of each month.
 Clubs are open to anyone who has served or is currently serving in any of the Armed Forces.
 View the Armed Forces and Veterans Breakfast Clubs website.

 Fares 4 free